-If you are caring for a loved one with a digestive disease, there are many things you can do to help them manage their condition, including:
+If you are caring for a loved one with a digestive disease, there are many things you can do to help him or her manage the condition, including:

 Seek early treatment for symptoms: One of the most important things you can do as a caregiver is to encourage your loved one to seek treatment as soon as symptoms appear.
 Immediate treatment can help ensure the best possible outcome and reduce unnecessary discomfort.

 Promote a healthy and balanced diet: A healthy, balanced diet plays an important role in digestive system health.
 Encourage your loved one to eat a healthy and balanced diet with adequate calories.
 Diarrhea, vomiting, poor absorption of nutrients, and side effects of drug treatment all may lead to malnutrition.
-Remind your loved one to eat small meals throughout the day to help lessen their symptoms and minimize their risk of malnutrition.
-If their symptoms do not get better after a few days or if they are very severe, call a doctor to ensure that your loved one receives proper evaluation and treatment.
+Remind your loved one to eat small meals throughout the day to help lessen symptoms and minimize the risk of malnutrition.
+If his or her symptoms do not get better after a few days or if they are very severe, call a doctor to ensure that your loved one receives proper evaluation and treatment.

 Know the warning signs: If your loved one begins to show signs of a more serious illness -- losing weight quickly, having repeated bouts of vomiting or diarrhea, or having abdominal, chest or throat pain -- seek immediate medical care.